 Masters of this perennial garden genre are James van Sweden, FASLA of Oehme van Sweden landscape architects and Piet Oudolf of the Netherlands.
 Van Sweden was a founder of the New American garden movement introducing flowing, exuberant perennial plantings and the wide use of ornamental grasses to the North American gardener.
 Oudulf continues to innovate in his perennial garden designs such as the High Line Park in Manhattan and many others.
 Both designers are widely published and can offer you inspiration.

-After you have narrowed down your design solution, consult an expert to make sure you are on track.
+After you have narrowed down your design solution, consult an expert in landscape design Melbourne to make sure you are on track.
 Landscape design professionals can be consulted, better nurseries have knowledgeable staff to assist in plant selection, botanical gardens and cooperative extensions—such as Cornell, Rutgers and University of Connecticut—offer information.
 This important step will reduce the chance of investing in plants that fail.

 Now that you have selected “the right plant for the right place,” and you have referenced the mature size of the plant, you can measure the site, estimate the proper location for planting, and calculate the quantity you will need.
 Planting and design are often full of compromises—armed with the knowledge of plant size and characteristics, you can make the best-educated design decisions.
 A hawthorn tree’s red winter berries will attract birds and look lovely near your kitchen window in winter.
 You may wonder, “It will eventually become 25-feet wide, can it still be planted 12 feet from my house?”
 With adequate sunlight and professional tree services, this medium-sized tree can thrive in this location.
 This is a fair compromise.

 Spring is the favorite planting time before the heat of July and August arrive.
 Fall is also a great time for all planting—trees and shrubs can be planted through late fall provided the ground is not frozen.
 Transplanting and dividing perennials is best done during the spring or early fall.
 New plantings will need to be watered for the first year and during droughts thereafter.